urbit/docs/tutorials/arvo/parsing.md

 So we see that we can parse strings larger than one character by stringing together parsing functions for single characters.
-Thus in addition to parsing functions for single input characters, we want _parser combinators_ that allow you to combine two or more simple parsers to form more complex ones.
+Thus in addition to parsing functions for single input characters, we want _parser combinators_ that allow you to combine two or more parsers to form a more complex one.
 Combinators come in a few shapes and sizes, and typical operations they may perform would be to repeat the same parsing operation until the string is consumed, try a few different parsing operations until one of them works,